 At University College, a world-class education is within your reach.
 With tuition rates that are surprisingly affordable and competitive among other private colleges and universities in the St. Louis area, University College is designed to meet the educational needs of those who are seeking to expand their professional knowledge, earn a degree or certificate, or explore new fields and interests.

 Tuition and Fees

 All tuition and fees must be paid in full at the time of registration.
-Acceptable methods of payment include cash, check, credit card, approved financial aid, and approved employer tuition reimbursement plans.
+Acceptable methods of payment include cash, check, credit card, approved financial aid and approved employer tuition reimbursement plans.

-Refunds are calculated from the date the student completes a course change online.
-Refunds are sent via check or credited back to the credit card that was previously charged.
-Check refunds can be picked up at Student Financial Services in North Brookings Hall.
+All refunds are calculated from the date on which the student completes a course change form (PDF) online.
+If the original payment was made by credit card, a refund will be applied to the student's credit card.
+Otherwise, a check will be generated for the refund amount.
+Check refunds can be picked up at the Student Financial Services office in the Sumers Welcome Center.
 Checks not picked up within two weeks are mailed to the student’s local address.

 Satisfactory Academic Progress

 Federal and state regulations require that educational institutions measure students' academic progress toward a declared educational objective.
 To remain eligible and retain disbursed federal and state financial aid, students must maintain satisfactory academic progress.
 To remain in good standing, students must satisfy the following requirements:

 - Undergraduate students must be on pace to complete their program by attempting no more than 150% of the credits required to meet their program requirements with a minimum 2.0 grade-point average.

 - Graduate students must be on pace to complete their program by attempting no more than 150% of the credits required to meet their program requirements with a minimum 3.0 grade-point average.